bj-xendit/appium-flutter/README.md

 1. Run `npm install` in the project root directory to install dependencies
 2. Update `index.js` file with provided `username` and `password`
 3. Put provided `app-debug.apk` in the project root directory
+4. Update `index.js` file with APK file location
-3. Run `node index.js` - make sure Appium server is already running at this point
+5. Run `node index.js` - make sure Appium server is already running at this point